jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

 - Ecir Hana

 PS: And there is also another thing I would like to ask.
 Imagine, the above-mentioned database has another Entity "Preset" with attributes "Name", "X" and "Y".
 Another panel serves as the GUI.
-On the main window there is another General/NSPopUpButton in General/PullDown mode called "C" with Binding "content" bound to "Preset"'s arrangedObjects with Model Key Path "Name".
+On the main window there is another NSPopUpButton in PullDown mode called "C" with Binding "content" bound to "Preset"'s arrangedObjects with Model Key Path "Name".
 Now, please, how could I make that if when I select an item of "C" it fills "A" and "B" with "X" and "Y" of selected preset accordingly.
 I really appreciate any help and thanks in advance!

 ----

 Hi Ecir

 Here is my solution on how to get the current selected row from an entity, and then alter one of its properties.
-You might want to set your tableview not do multiple selection, or you have to make this function to cope with several General/NSManagedObject.
+You might want to set your tableview not do multiple selection, or you have to make this function to cope with several NSManagedObject.

-- (General/IBAction) calculate:(id)sender {
+- (IBAction) calculate:(id)sender {
-if ([recordsArrayController selectionIndex]!=General/NSNotFound) { // *1
+if ([recordsArrayController selectionIndex]!=NSNotFound) { // *1
-	General/NSManagedObject * myRecord  = nil;
+	NSManagedObject * myRecord  = nil;
 	myRecord = [recordsArrayController selection]; //*2
 	[myRecord setValue: @"nemo@pixar.com" forKey: @"notes"]; //*3
 }
 }

-*1: recordsArrayController is an General/IBOutlet created in you controllerclass (Mine is a subclass of General/NSPersistentDocument)
-*2: General/[NSArrayController selectionIndex] will only give you the selected index, but General/NSManagedObjectContext store its records in a General/NSSet.
-Either could I find a way of sending the General/NSManagedObjects objectID and then use it to retrive the right General/NSManagedObject from General/NSManagedObjectContext.
-The solution howevery way simple, because the superclass of General/NSArrayController which is General/NSObjectController had a suitable functions.
+*1: recordsArrayController is an IBOutlet created in you controllerclass (Mine is a subclass of NSPersistentDocument) *2: [NSArrayController selectionIndex] will only give you the selected index, but NSManagedObjectContext store its records in a NSSet.
+Either could I find a way of sending the NSManagedObjects objectID and then use it to retrive the right NSManagedObject from NSManagedObjectContext.
+The solution howevery way simple, because the superclass of NSArrayController which is NSObjectController had a suitable functions.
-*3 Now that you got the right General/NSManagedObject, is just childsplay to do the edit stuff.
+*3 Now that you got the right NSManagedObject, is just childsplay to do the edit stuff.

 Hope this is what your was looking for!